OmarQasem94/PyPoll-Election/README.md

 # PyPoll-Election
-Languages: Python   Analysis: Election audit of the tabulated results for the US congressional precinct in Colorado.
+Election audit of the tabulated results for the US congressional precinct in Colorado.